 And further north is an odd “innovative” sidewalk bicycle sidepath.
 Sigh, so much butchery to one little relatively quiet street.

 ADOT / Sedona Bad Bike Lane SR89A

-Here’s a very new stretch of bad designated BL on SR89A in western part of the Town of Sedona.
-This road belongs to ADOT at this time, from what I understand.
-The BL appears to have been striped in the later part of 2016; see Google street view in the area SR89A and Pinon Dr.
+Here’s a very new brief(?) stretch of bad designated BL on SR89A in western part of the Town of Sedona.
+This road still belongs to ADOT (not the Town) at this time, from what I understand.
+The BL appears on street views in Oct and Nov 2016; there’s a big time gap before that so I can’t tell from google when it was striped (here’s a Sept 2011 view where there is no stripe); Google street view in the area SR89A and Pinon Dr.